MaximeLinard/PCBS_Synesthesia/README.md

 # PCBS_Synesthesia

-The purpose of this experiment is to test numerical synesthesia (which is a subphenomenon of synesthesia (https://fr.wikipedia.org/wiki/Synesth%C3%A9sie)).
+The purpose of this experiment is to test numerical synesthesia (which is a subphenomenon of synesthesia (https://fr.wikipedia.org/wiki/Synesth%C3%A9sie - Simner J, Mulvenna C, Sagiv N, Tsakanikos E, Witherby SA, Fraser C, Scott K, Ward J. Synaesthesia: the prevalence of atypical cross-modal experiences.
+Perception.
+2006;35(8):1024-33. doi: 10.1068/p5469.
+PMID: 17076063.
+)).

 When a non-synesthetic person looks at a grid filled with "5" among which there is a "2", it is difficult for him to identify it quickly.
 However, for a person that have numerical synesthesia, the "2" can stand out much more clearly.